EpicGamesExt/PixelStreamingInfrastructure/RELEASING.md

 5. Commit the changes to `package.json` and potentially the `package-lock.json` file.
 6. This will automatically kick off a [this action](https://github.com/EpicGamesExt/PixelStreamingInfrastructure/blob/master/.github/workflows/publish-ui-library-to-npm.yml) for a build+push to NPM.

+## Signalling Server Container
+1. Switch to the target branch (e.g 5.5)
+2. Make/merge any changes into `/SignallingWebServer` directory
+3. This will automatically kick off a [this action](https://github.com/EpicGamesExt/PixelStreamingInfrastructure/blob/master/.github/workflows/container-images.yml) for a build+push of the signalling server container image.

 ## The Github releases archives
 1. Switch to the target branch (e.g 5.5)
 2. Make/merge any changes anywhere in the repo.